 On the other hand, hosting is more like an online house for your website.
 And it’s where all your files, images, and databases are stored.

 The cost of hosting can vary, but the typical price is around $7.99 per month.
 While for your domain name, it can cost as little as $14.99 per year.

 Now we understand this might be a lot to take in all at once.
 That’s why we suggest using Bluehost to host your website.

 Bluehost is an official WordPress-recommended hosting provider and one of the biggest ones in the world.
 They also offer domain name registration, so you can get your domain, hosting, and WordPress website set up all in one place.

 Once you’ve signed up for Bluehost, follow these step-by-step instructions for how to start a WordPress blog.

 But if you’d rather use a different host, you can check out these other suggestions for the best hosting solutions for WordPress alongside this guide for installing WordPress.

 Step 2: Set Up Your Podcast Media Hosting Service

 For the next step, you need to find a good media hosting service.
-This is because podcast audio files are pretty big and use a lot of server resources, making your site slower.
+This is because podcast audio recordings and audio files are pretty big and use a lot of server resources, making your site slower.